MicrosoftDocs/architecture-center/docs/solution-ideas/articles/devsecops-in-github.md

 GitHub DevSecOps installations cover a verity of security scenarios.
 Possibilities include the following cases:

 - Development teams that want to take advantage of pre-configured environments that offer security capabilities.
-- Team leaders who rely on having up-to-date, prioritized security reports at their fingertips, delivered with detailed information on affected code and suggested fixes.
+- Team leaders who rely on having up-to-date, prioritized security reports at their fingertips, along with detailed information on affected code and suggested fixes.
 - Streamlined organizations that need systems to automatically acquire new, uncompromised security devices when secrets are left exposed in code.
-- Developers with no time to sift through dependencies, who instead need tools that automate the tasks of tracking vulnerabilities and available upgrades.
+- Developers with no time to sift through dependencies, who instead need tools that automate the task of tracking vulnerabilities and upgrades.
 - Administrators who count on the deployment process stopping automatically when risks are identified.
 - Teams that could benefit from automatic upgrades when newer or more secure versions of external libraries become available.
 - Developers who need code reverted when packages that they use violate at-rest encryption and potentially leak sensitive information.